jseutens/aatilpi/readme.txt

 = How do I add a new location? =

-To add a new location, go to the "Settings" menu in the WordPress dashboard, and click on "Location Profile Information".
-Click on the "Add Location" button and fill in the fields for the new location, then click "Save Changes".
+To add a new location, click on "Locations".
+Click on the "Add New" button and fill in the fields for the new location, then click "Publish".

 = How do I display the location profile information on a page or post? =

-Use the provided Gutenberg block called "Location Profile Information" to display the location profile information on your page or post.
-After adding the block, select the desired location from the dropdown menu to display the contact card for that location.
+Please check the included Support page in the menu.

 == Changelog ==